 Labour needed to broaden its support to effectively use votes to expand its backing among new groups of voters living in different parts of the country.
 And it had to present it in a way that prevented Labour voters from renewing it through tactical voting.

-Of course, while recognizing the need for Labour's broad strategy, one may not agree with some of the choices along the way.
+Of course, while recognizing the need for Labour's broad strategy, some may disagree with parts of the choices along the way.
 Most will undoubtedly recognize that some mistakes were inevitably made.

 Perhaps Labour overcompensated in some positions in 2019, but it may have been necessary to show real change.
 Voters do not always respond to nuance or even pay attention.

 Voters have limited expectations of a new government, understanding how much difficulty the country is in and how hard it is to make immediate improvements.
 Liz Truss showed in just a few weeks that ignoring reality does not deliver what you expect.
 Voters want change, but they are skeptical about the mood Labour needs to capture and the prevailing mood.
-Better to have too few promotions than too many seats.
+Better to be over-promoted than over-seated.

-However, a winning electoral coalition inevitably becomes broad and somewhat shallow, but Labour was still exceptionally good at winning many seats.
-A minority of many are many, and initially, various parties challenge in second place.
+However, a winning electoral coalition inevitably becomes broad and somewhat shallow, but Labour was still exceptionally well-placed to win many seats.
+Many minorities are numerous, and initially, various parties challenge from second place.
 The Labour Party has to deal with challengers from the Greens and Reform as well as traditional Tory foes.

 Electoral System

 Finally - and on a tangent, there is a slight reflection on the electoral system here.
 The 2024 results appear very unfair.
 The Labour Party holds a majority with less than a third of the vote.
 However, the electoral system affects how people vote and how parties behave.
-The above people vote tactically or abstain in places where they will not change the outcome.
+Those above tactically vote or abstain in places where it will not change the outcome.
 But there are other, more subtle effects.
-The issue at risk in 2024 was whether a Labour government should replace the Conservatives.
+The issue at stake in 2024 was whether a Labour government should replace the Conservatives.
 Many voted for other parties, but as a basis for being satisfied or at least indifferent to Labour forming a government.
 This makes a new Labour government as legitimate as any other.

-Once you set all the criteria to design an electoral system, it quickly becomes clear that there is no perfect system that meets all or a single definition of making an electoral system fair.
+Once you set all the criteria you would use to design an electoral system, it quickly becomes clear that there is no perfect system that meets all or a single definition of making an electoral system fair.
 You may want every vote to count, make it hard for extremists, maintain constituency representation, and encourage a strong government with a few voters gaining total power.
 But no system can deliver all of this.
-Choices and trade-offs must be made.
+Choices and trade-offs have to be made.

 I personally prefer change - the Jenkins Review would be fine with me.
 I have no certainty that this election will change the debate significantly.
 I have seen people argue about 2024 in two ways.
-The case for a changed system would be somewhat better at balancing advantages and disadvantages than the pre-post, but it does not solve all problems.
+The case for a changed system would be somewhat better at balancing the pros and cons than the pre-post, but it does not solve all the issues.

 Users who liked